Brisbane Clearway Action Plan - Keeping Brisbane Moving

 Musgrave Road-Waterworks Road clearway review

-The first clearway review will occur on Musgrave Road–Waterworks Road from Red Hill to The Gap, with Council seeking feedback on what change could do to improve traffic flow and help ease congestion.
+Council will undertake the first clearway review on Musgrave Road – Waterworks Road from Red Hill to The Gap, and seek community feedback about how the proposed changes to improve traffic flow and ease congestion.

 The clearway locations and operating times on this road were established more than 15 years ago.
 As Brisbane’s population has grown significantly over this time, it is important we review the current clearway operating times to support the needs of our growing community.

-By reviewing the operating times we can open an additional lane for traffic to use when the clearway is active, helping to get everyone home sooner and safer.
+Extending the clearway operating times would open an additional traffic lane for use when the clearway is active helping to get everyone home sooner and safer.

-To ensure traffic can flow smoothly and to help minimise disruptions, parking is not permitted on clearways during operating times.
+To ensure traffic flows smoothly and help minimise disruptions, parking is not permitted on clearways during operating times.
 You may park in the clearway outside of the operating times.

 Segment of Musgrave Road-Waterworks RoadExisting clearway times